-- O1.
-Consider mid-winter solar access to the office building areas within the Employment Land - O2.
-Achieve reasonable mid-winter solar access to primary indoor spaces and primary private open spaces within the residential area to the immediate south of the former CSIRO employment land.
+OI.
+To consider mid winter solar access to the office building areas within the Employment Land.

+O2.
+To achieve reasonable mid winter solar access to primary indoor spaces and primary private open spaces within the residential area to the immediate south of the former CSIRO employment land.

-- C1.
+- CI.
 Design office areas to consider north/south orientation in order to maximise solar access to the habitable area in midwinter. - C2.
 Site and design buildings so that solar access to staff recreation areas on site and in adjoining developments is not compromised between 12 noon and 2pm (as measured at 21 June). - C3.
-Within the former CSIRO employment land, ensure that the residential development to the immediate south of the employment area achieves a minimum 4 hours of direct sunlight to windows of the north facing living areas between 8.00am and 4.00pm midwinter, and 3 hours direct sunlight between 9.00am and 3.00pm to 50% of the private open space in mid-winter.
+Within the former CSIRO employment land, ensure that the residential development to the immediate south of the employment area achieves a minimum 4 hours of direct sunlight to windows of the north facing living areas between 8.00am and 4.00pm midwinter, and 3 hours direct sunlight between 9.00am and 3.00pm to 50% of the private open space in mid winter.

-Note: Accompanying development applications, submit shadow diagrams showing the effect of shadows on public open space, adjoining properties and outdoor recreation areas at 9am, 12 noon and 3pm mid-winter.
+Note: Accompanying development applications, submit shadow diagrams showing the effect of shadows on public open space, adjoining properties and outdoor recreation areas at 9am, 12 noon and 3pm mid winter.

 - C4.
-Where industrial development abuts residential lots or streets, shadow diagrams shall: - be provided demonstrating the impact on adjoining residential properties or public domain; - be based on a survey of the site and adjoining development;

-- be at 9.00a.m., 12.00noon and 3.00p.m. at 21st June (private open space); and - be at 8.00a.m., 12.00noon and 4.00p.m. at 21st June (north facing living areas). - C5.
+Where industrial development abuts residential lots or streets, shadow diagrams shall - a) be provided demonstrating the impact on adjoining residential properties or public domain; - b) be based on a survey of the site and adjoining development; - c) be at 9.00 a.m., 12.00 noon and 3.00 p.m. at 21st June (private open space); and - d) be at 8.00 a.m., 12.00 noon and 4.00 p.m. at 21st June (north facing living areas). - C5.
 Additionally, ensure height of such industrial development does not exceed (in metres) the height allowed for the adjoining use along the common boundary, subject to meeting the controls of overshadowing. - C6.
 If the existing lot or open space already receives less than 4 hours of sunlight then the development shall not further reduce this solar access.

-2.3.5 Building heights and design
+3.5.
+Building Heights and Design

-- O1.
-Ensure buildings do not adversely affect views from the M4, Great Western Highway and Prospect Reservoir environs to Prospect Hill. - O2.
-Create building forms with appropriate scale and height, taking into consideration site topography. - O3.
-Encourage a high architectural standard of contemporary design and innovation. - O4.
-Provide for low rise, large scale buildings generally in horizontal form. - O5.
-Achieve a good quality development which complements the streetscape. - O6.
-Provide for low rise and large scale building to reduce visual impact to the surrounding area. - O7.
-Ensure building heights do not adversely impact on the amenity of adjacent residential areas. - O8.
-Ensure the scale and character of the development is compatible with other employment-generating development in the precinct concerned. - O9.
-Ensure buildings are compatible with the height, scale, siting and character of existing residential buildings in the vicinity. - O10.
+- OI.
+To ensure buildings do not adversely affect views from the M4, Great Western Highway and Prospect Reservoir environs to Prospect Hill. - O2.
+To create building forms with appropriate scale and height, taking into consideration site topography. - O3.
+To encourage a high architectural standard of contemporary design and innovation. - 04.
+To provide for low rise, large scale buildings generally in horizontal form. - O5.
+To achieve a good quality development which complements the streetscape. - O6.
+To provide for low rise and large scale building to reduce visual impact to the surrounding area. - 07.
+To ensure building heights do not adversely impact on the amenity of adjacent residential areas. - O8.
+To ensure the scale and character of the development is compatible with other employmentgenerating development in the precinct concerned. - O9.
+To ensure buildings are compatible with the height, scale, siting and character of existing residential buildings in the vicinity. - OI0.
 On development adjoining residential land, to store goods, plant, equipment and other material resulting from the development within a building, or to suitably screen them from view from residential buildings and associated land.